o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/shader-resource-groups.md

 ### SRG Definition Requirements
 When defining an SRG, you must declare its uniform constants and shader resources.
 You must also define and/or specify the semantic the SRG is built off of.
-The SRG semantic provides meta-data to the SRG that is used by the AssetBuilder.
+The SRG semantic provides meta-data to the SRG that is used by the Atom Asset Builder.

 #### Defining an SRG Semantic
 A **Shader Resource Group (SRG) semantic** is a struct declared using the keyword `ShaderResourceGroupSemantic`.
 The semantic defines `FrequencyId`, which corresponds to the frequency which the SRG changes.
 It also defines `ShaderVariantFallback`, which is a fallback value for the support of shader variants. `ShaderVariantFallback` must be defined in a single SRG and is only necessary when the shader contains options.